 AMD's story is even better.
 Using the Radeon VII, DX12 performance is universally higher than DX11: average fps is 194.8 (1080p VL), 156.2 (1080p med), 105.5 (1080p high), 85.3 (1080p ultra), 62.9 (1440p ultra), and 35.7 (4K ultra).
 For the same order of settings, the RX 5700 XT scores: 205.6, 162.9, 108.4, 86.0, 60.8, 33.8.
 At very low to medium quality, that's potentially 20-30 percent higher performance, though the gains at high and ultra are a far more modest 5-8 percent.

 [Please note: We retested Borderlands 3 with the public release, at the time of launch, using updated AMD 19.9.2 and Nvidia 346.30 drivers.
 Previous testing with the preview release had some differences, including higher DX11 performance at some settings.
 For this final update, we ran all the benchmarks on the GPUs, CPUs, and notebooks again.
 The charts are updated and we've rewritten portions of this guide.]

 Borderlands 3 system requirements

-The official system requirements don't immediately throw up any red flags; as we're about to see, semi-recent budget GPUs will comfortably handle 1080p low, so the older models listed in the minimum requirements have a good shot at 30 fps.
+The official system requirements don't immediately throw up any red flags; as we're about to see, semi-recent budget GPUs will comfortably handle 1080p very low, so the older models listed in the minimum requirements have a good shot at 30 fps.
 The only potential issue is likely to be RAM, if you're somehow still on 4GB.
 (If so, please, upgrade your PC.)

 - OS: Windows 7/8/10 (latest service pack)